jarun/nnn/README.md

 ### Features

 - Super-easy navigation with roll-over at edges
-- Jump HOME or back to the last visited directory (as you normally do!)
+- Jump HOME or back to the last visited directory (as usual!)
+- Jump to initial dir, chdir prompt, cd ..... (with . as PWD)
 - Desktop opener integration to handle mime types
 - Customizable bash script nlay to handle known file types
 - Disk usage analyzer mode
-- Basic and detail views
-- Show stat and file information
+- Basic and detail view (with stat and file information)
 - Show media information (needs mediainfo)
 - Sort by modification time, size
 - Sort numeric names in numeric order (1, 2, ...
 10, 11, ...)